kimjaspersebastian03/WestpacKiwiSaverCalculator/Readme.txt

 Builder: Maven

 RUNNING THE TEST:
 a.
+Create a copy of the project on your local
+b.
 Open the project to an IDE (IntelliJ or Eclipse)
-b.
+c.
 Find the testng.xml file and run it

 COVERAGE:
 There is only one case covered on this test due to time constraint, please see below for the set of answers used on this test: